London Transit: Ownership

 Privately owned from 1875 to 1920, the Ontario Railway and Municipal Board took over control of LSR in 1920.

 Demise

 The Springbank Park streetcar route ended in 1936, as well as the remaining streetcar routes by 1940.
 In later years, the city would assume operation of some routes.
 In 1951, the city assumed control over all routes and formed the London Transportation Commission to operate them.
 Until 1940, streetcars provided the bulk of the service.
 The streetcar system was fully converted to buses in late November 1940 (originally planned for the end of 1940, but hastened by a blizzard that damaged trolley wires).

 London Transit

 In 1974, the LTC adopted its present name, and greatly expanded its service area to cover the newly annexed area in Middlesex County.
 The system has evolved to feature community bus routes, para-transit services and accessible low floor buses with the express lines as the backbone.
 In 2003, the LTC opened bus terminals at Argyle and Masonville malls.

-Active fleet

-As of 2021, the LTC has 222 transit buses in its fleet.
-Until recently, London Transit had one of the oldest transit fleets in Ontario, with many buses older than 25 years old.
-However, with new buses being purchased within the last decade, this has changed.
-All older model high-floor buses were phased out in 2012, making the LTC fully operated with low-floor accessible buses.

-During peak service periods on weekdays there are over 175 buses on the road.
-Sunday service reduces that number to fewer than 100.